 Oremade, B. T., 2010.
 Perception of petroleum profits tax compliance in Nigeria.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: